HectusNet/NeoBB/README.md

 # NeoBB

-If you wanna use this plugin and are not here for helping with development, please read [our Modrinth page](https://modrinth.com/plugin/neobb).
+If you wanna use this plugin and are not here to help with development, please read [our Modrinth page](https://modrinth.com/plugin/neobb).

 ## How to Compile & Use

 This guide will get you to running the plugin on your own.
-You'll need to manually compile and then setup your own server with the compiled plugin.
+You'll need to manually compile and then set up your own server with the compiled plugin.

 ### Downloading the Code

 To compile the plugin, you are gonna need to clone the repository onto your computer.
-To do that, I recommend just using the GitHub Desktop app or the IDE of your choice, as they provide a very simple and easy to use interface, without any manual commands required.
+To do that, I recommend just using the GitHub Desktop app or the IDE of your choice, as they provide a basic and easy-to-use interface, without any manual commands required.
 Additionally, you can use this command to clone it using the command line:

 ```bash